Turning our body upside down

 BKS Iyengar also does headstand before the shouldersands and says to bear the full bodily weight on the head in Light on Yoga!

 Iyengar does say the inversions need to be done in a “cycle”.
 He states “It has been observed that people who devote themselves to sirsasana alone without dong sarvangasana poses are apt to lose their temper over trifling things and become irritated quickly.
 The practice of sarvangasana with sirsasana checks this trait.”
-He also goes on to call sarvangasana the mother of all yoga poses and sirsasana the water — and just as both parents are necessary for peace and harmony in the home, so the practice of both of these asana is essential to keep the body health and the mind tranquil and peaceful.
+He also goes on to call sarvangasana the mother of all yoga poses and sirsasana the father — and just as both parents are necessary for peace and harmony in the home, so the practice of both of these asana is essential to keep the body healthy and the mind tranquil and peaceful.

 There are a lot of varying options about how to do yoga poses, remember it is individual — and it is encouraged that you find the way that feels best for you.

 Start like a beginner — It’s ok to be a beginner

 Many people seem shy about being a beginner in a class — I welcome beginners to be a beginner and explore with baby steps into the poses.
 Let’s start with a safe and comfortable mini inversion.

 Viparita Karani – Legs up the wall pose — is a nice beginner start.
 If you have never done an inversion, lie down on the floor, slide your hips up against the wall and swing your feet around so your legs are up the wall and your buttocks are close to the wall.